You have no items in your shopping cart.

 The headstock of an Electric Guitar holds the strings, tuning machines, and truss rod access cover.
 Each company has their own, custom-shaped headstock so that you always know who made what guitar just by looking at it.
 The picture above features a Paul Reed Smith Silver Sky Electric Guitar with a PRS Headstock.

-We'll get more into necks in a later section, but let's quickly go over the important parts of a Guitar Neck.
+We'll get more into necks in a later section, but let's quickly go over the important parts of a guitar neck.

 Ignoring the spinning and switching controls for now, let's talk about the body of the Electric Guitar next.
 That includes the Body itself, the Pickguard, Button, Bridge, Saddle, and Jack.